How to build WordPress on AWS

 # mv ./wordpress/* /var/www/html/wp-test/

-When you search for the public IP in your browser, you will see a screen like the one below.
+If you search for your public IP in your browser, you'll see the screen below.

-Finally, decide on a title and username, save your username and password, and press "Install WordPress."
+Finally, decide on a title and username, save your username and password, and click "Install WordPress."

-Log in to WordPress, post appropriately, and once it's reflected, you're done!
+Log in to WordPress, post as you like, and once it's reflected, you're done!

 3